Sunday, December 10, 2023

 It seems memberships plans are the worst scheme and consumers don't know they are signing up for the membership when all they wanted to do was buy a product one time.

-And small lettering ads are another major problem, as unfortunately maybe its not against the law to use small print or lettering for important information.
+And small lettering ads are another major problem, as unfortunately maybe it's not against the law to use small print or lettering for important information.

 Unfortunately, many consumers, globally, don't know how to recognize ethical websites and unethical websites, and the same with Home Shopping programs.